VeritasSoftware/LiveHealthChecks/README.md

 Just implement interface `IServerRepository` and create your own class (eg `MySQLServerRepository`) that talks to any database.

-Persist the `model` in the interface method implementation.
+Persist the `model` in your interface method implementation.

 Then, supply your implementation class to the `MyServerRepository` setting :